 Action Partners Timeframe a.
-Review the availability of information about financial support (both from the Government of Jersey and the voluntary and community sector) Assess whether information needs to be made available in a central resource Ensure the information is provided in a clear, accessible format Treasury and Resources Department Social Security Department Jersey Online Directory Community and Voluntary sector Medium-term b.
-Enhance online information about tourism and hospitality facilities Visit Jersey Island businesses Community and Voluntary sector Short-term c.
-Review how the government manages loans for assistive technology, to maximise the benefit for the individual Community and Social Services Education Department Medium-term Sup oporting initiatives that are already underway: e following initiatives are already underway, the Delivery group will lo vide input and support where required: ok to monitor the progress c n these, and d.
-Review of Jersey Online Directory (www.jod.je) to ensure it is accessible and up-to-date e.
-Existing initiatives which help people to use technology and get online - for example the computer training sessions at the public library
+Review the availability of information about financial support (both from the Government of Jersey and the voluntary and community sector) • Assess whether information needs to be made available in a central resource • Ensure the information is provided in a clear, accessible format Treasury and Resources Department Social Security Department Jersey Online Directory Community and Voluntary sector Medium-term b.
+Enhance online information about tourism and hospitality facilities Visit JerseyIsland businessesCommunity and Voluntary sector Short-term c.
+Review how the government manages loans for assistive technology, to maximise the benefit for the individual Community and Social ServicesEducation Department Medium-term

+The following initiatives are already underway, the Delivery group will look to monitor the progress on these, and provide input and support where required: